tarstutorials/vrsensorint/docs/_sources/content/m2/unity_vr.rst.txt

 Introduction to VR Development
 --------------------------------

 Virtual Reality(VR) is a rapidly expanding technology that is becoming increasingly integrated into everyday life.
 As such, application development for this medium is at an all-time high.
 Learning how to create applications for VR is important now more than ever, and Unity is the best tool for beginning this journey.
-Follow this tutorial closely, as the techniques learned here will not only be critical to being successful in future tutorials, but also in building skills for the incoming VR boom.
+Follow this tutorial closely, as the techniques learned here will not only be critical to being successful in future tutorials, but also in building skills for the upcoming VR explosion.

 -----------
 Why Unity?